Donna partners with Dr. Cathy Alinovi, a retired veterinarian, to create informative pet health articles.

 What Are Some Kennel Cough Vaccine Side Effects?

-Dr. Cathy: Home remedies are the nice, feel good things that help anyone coughing feel better.
+Dr. Cathy: Home remedies are the nice, feel-good things that help anyone coughing feel better.
 Honey is well known to moisten and soothe the throat.
-Vitamin C, Echinacea and garlic can give the immune system that little boost it needs.
-(Garlic is controversial so watch the quantity as excessive amounts can cause illness; normal amounts can be healthful.)
+Vitamin C and echinacea and can give the immune system that little boost it needs.
 Chicken soup—mmm—helps with hydration, tastes good, and is warming (the made from scratch version).

 There are other treatment methods available.
 Homeopathy does a nice job of treating—however, your homeopath needs a very detailed description of the cough to choose the right remedy— and depends on the presence of mucus and other symptoms.
 Acupuncture/pressure can help with the cough.

-Dr. Cathy Alinovi is the owner of Hoofstock Veterinary Services, Hoopeson Clinic, and co-author of a cookbook for pets called Dinner PAWsible.
-Visit her website to learn more about her or read more of our interviews about pet health.
+- Dr. Cathy Alinovi is the retired owner of Hoofstock Veterinary Services, Hoopeson Clinic, and co-author of a cookbook for pets called Dinner PAWsible.